maxine-ellah/sprint-1/command-line.md

-mkdir make directory allows you to create new directories ls list files allows you to see a list of the files inside a directory pwd print working directory shows you which directory you are currently working in hostname tells you the name of the computer you are working on mv move directory move a file/rename a file rmdir remove directory removes directories when followed by the name of the directory (case sensitive) rm remove file removes files inside a directory when followed by the name of the file (case sensitive)
+mkdir make directory allows you to create new directories ls list files allows you to see a list of the files inside a directory pwd print working directory shows you which directory you are currently working in hostname tells you the name of the computer you are working onm mv move directory move a file/rename a file rmdir remove directory removes directories when followed by the name of the directory (case sensitive) rm remove file removes files inside a directory when followed by the name of the file (case sensitive)